 - Review and Personal Development plans

 - Team analytics

-First 2 steps are self explanatory, so let me start with the 3rd step.
+The first 2 steps are self-explanatory, so let me start with the 3rd step.

 1. Create skillboard

 Vectorly has a preset of skills for different designer profiles.
 We didn't use them, because we already a skill matrix.

 At first skill matrix Interface in Vectorly was confusing because it looked like a Kanban board: even the cards are dragged from column to column.
 Each column represents a group of skills and each card is a separate skill.